 The U.S. Secret Service operates under the Department of Homeland Security and maintains a nationwide presence through field offices, protective details, and specialized task forces.
 Its procurement structure leverages centralized federal contracting vehicles to ensure rapid, secure acquisition of mission-essential capabilities while adhering to stringent security and compliance protocols.

-Recent U.S. Secret Service Contracts
+Search all U.S. Secret Service contracts